The Modular System

 OPTOJUMP AND WITTY INTEGRATION

 Optojump may be used in combination with the Witty Timing system.
 The photocells allow for extremely accurate and reliable timing, acting as both the start and stop impulses for running a test.
 Multiple gates can be added to get intermediate times along with the range of parameters fed back by the Optojump modular system.

 Starting from version 1.8 of the OptoJump Next software it is possible to use a particular bar configuration for obtaining a two-dimensional measurement area.
 To the classic bars (which we will call X), more bars (Y) can be added to form a rectangle (min.
 1×1, max 6×6 mt.).

 The regular OptoJump Next bars have a maximum transmission/reception distance of 6 metres; with this hardware you can use at the most 5 meters of ‘X’ bars and approx. 50 cm of room with the ‘Y’ bars.

 The regular closing Y TX bar is usually a bar WITHOUT interface drum.
 Updating the firmware of the TX bar with drum (already included with all articles having a serial number higher than 00500) this last hardware type can also be used.
-Therefore with a 5-meter modular system (Kit £OGA051) it is for example possible to use the complete hardware building a 4-meter-long linear system.
+Therefore with a 5-metre modular system (Kit £OGA051) it is for example possible to use the complete hardware building a 4-metre-long linear system.
 For serial numbers lower than 00500 it is possible to ship the bar to Microgate or a distributor and receive a free update (shipping costs for sending and receiving are excluded).
 It is also possible to buy one or more additional single TX bars.

 If using a Y-bar with drum, make sure that the power supply is SWITCHED OFF (power off).